martinlynge/bit-docs/content/docs/cli-add.md

 >
 > Bit searches for an `index` file to be defined as the component's main file.
 If no such file is found, the component won't be tracked and en error message will be displayed.
 In order to specify a custom main file, use the `--main` flag as mentioned in the next section.

-### Tracking a directory as a single component, with a custom main file.
+### Tracking a directory as a single component, with a custom main file

 When tracking a component with multiple files, you can specify a custom main file using the `--main` flag.
 This is useful when: